I plan to study abroad. What steps do I need to take to receive financial aid?

 When should I arrive for my scheduled appointment?

-As with any appointment, please arrive a few minutes prior to your appointment time at the WSU Pullman Office of Financial Aid and Scholarships Office located in the Lighty Building, 3rd floor, room 380.
+As with any appointment, please arrive a few minutes prior to your appointment time at the WSU Pullman Student Financial Services office (formerly name Office of Financial Aid and Scholarships) located in the Lighty Building, 3rd floor, room 380.
 Please check in with our staff when you arrive.

 How far in advance can I schedule an appointment?